Sharing Sensitive Documents

 Dirtying the documents I share online.

-Sharing sensitive personal information online—whether it’s a national ID, driver’s license, or passport—always makes me uneasy.
-With data breaches being a matter of “when, not if,” it’s important to minimize our digital footprint.
+Sharing sensitive personal information online—whether a national ID, driver’s license, or passport—always makes me uneasy.
+Given that data breaches are a matter of “when, not if,” it is important to minimize our digital footprint.

 While the best defense is simply not sharing the data at all, modern life often makes that impossible.
-Whether you’re renting a holiday cottage, opening a bank account, or complying with some website’s verification process, you eventually have to share sensitive documents.
+Whether you’re renting a holiday cottage, opening a bank account, or complying with a website’s verification process, you eventually have to provide sensitive documents.

-I like “dirtying” my documents to make them less valuable to hackers and easier to track if a leak occurs.
+I have started “dirtying” my documents to make them less valuable to hackers and easier to track if a leak occurs.

 Lower Quality

-Before I upload anything, I strip the EXIF data (metadata like location and device info), resize the image, and convert it to grayscale.
+Before uploading, I strip the EXIF data (metadata containing location and device information), resize the image, and convert it to grayscale.

-If my data is stolen, it’s easier to prove the source if the scan is low-resolution and looks “off.”
-It hopefully also makes the document less useful for identity theft if the quality is lacking.
+If my data is stolen, it is easier to prove the source if the scan is low-resolution and looks “off.”
+Hopefully, this also makes the document less useful for identity theft.

-No one needs a 4000×3000 pixel, high-fidelity photo of my ID.
-High resolution only helps bad actors.
-I downsize the image with squoosh.app and convert it to a JPEG with around 70% quality.
-This intentional quality loss is a bonus; it remains legible for verification but loses the pristine look in case of forgery.
+No one needs a 4000×3000 pixel, high-fidelity photo of my ID; high resolution only aids bad actors.
+I downsize the image using Squoosh and convert it to a JPEG with around 70% quality.
+This intentional quality loss is a benefit: the document remains legible for verification but loses the pristine appearance that might help forgery.

 Visual Watermark

-Next, I add an almost transparent watermark.
-This helps identify who lost my data in the case of a data breach.
-I include the name of the service I am sharing it with.
+Next, I add a subtle, semi-transparent watermark.
+This helps identify who leaked my data in the event of a breach.
+I include the name of the service with which I am sharing it.

-ImageMagick can do this, of course.
-It places the text in the center with low opacity—enough to be legible, but not so much that it jumps out too much.
+ImageMagick can handle this easily, placing the text in the center with low opacity—enough to be legible, but subtle enough that it is not distracting.

 magick input.jpg -pointsize 72 -gravity center -fill "rgba(255,255,255,0.3)" -annotate 0 "EXAMPLE.COM" to_share.jpgI often play with the RGBA settings to fine-tune the opacity depending on the document’s background.